slopezpereyra/wallawin/README.md

 ### Share or take simulation

 All organisms are garanteed to find a meal, but a single meal may be found by two of them.
 If this is the case, they'll decide how to resolve this problem based on both of their altruistic alleles.
 If two altruistic individuals encounter each other, they'll split the meal ensuring a medium chance of reproduction for each of them.
 If both are selfish, they'll fight for the meal and have a low chance of reproduction as a consequence of energy waste.
-If a selfish organism meets an altruistic one, the first will take the food for himself and ensure his own reproduction, while his altruistic counterpart will have low chances reproductive success.
+If a selfish organism meets an altruistic one, the first will take the food for himself and ensure his own reproduction, while his altruistic counterpart will have low chances of reproductive success.

 ## Examples